astridx/meinblog/content/posts/joomla/16joomla-veröeffentlichen-und-erstecken.en.md

 - trash
   items.<!-- \index{unpbulish} --><!-- \index{publish} -->

-> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t12...t13)[^github.com/astridx/boilerplate/compare/t13...t12] and incorporate these changes into your development version.
+> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t12...t13)[^github.com/astridx/boilerplate/compare/t13...t12] and copy these changes into your development version.

 ## Step by step